Row Configurations

 Reordering rows

-Note that you can only reorder rows when there is no manually sorting of the grid.
+Note that you can only reorder rows when there is no manual sorting of the grid.
 For more details on sorting rows manually and automatically within a grid view, check this article.

 Deleting a row